 Sarah operates a 1,500 acre farm raising soybeans, corn, pasture ground, and beef cattle with her husband Alan and their two children.
 She also studied at MSU in animal science with an emphasis in agri-business.
 She participated in the Michigan Farm Bureau Leadership program titled “Profile”, was selected as Young Farmer Leader of Farm Bureau, served as a 4-H leader and recently was selected as Monsanto’s northeast regional winner of Farm Mom of the Year.

-Sarah is the program area representative for production.
+Sarah is currently the vice president and serves as a program area representative for market development, resources and administration.

 2662 Yankee Street